There's always a lot going on at Main Street Skowhegan. See below for some of our current and past projects.

 Run of River Whitewater Recreation Area

 Run of River is a proposed whitewater recreation area in and around the Kennebec River Gorge that will position Skowhegan as a tourist destination.
-Features will include a whitewater play park with enhanced rapids and waves, terraced seating, a four-season trail system, pristine fishing waters with improved fish habitat, a riverfront promenade, a boathouse, and an array of parks.
-Main Street is currently completing a business plan for Run of River and will partner with the Run of River Committee on a capital campaign.
-For more information, see the Run of River page at VisitSkowhegan.com.
+Features will include a whitewater park with enhanced rapids and waves, terraced seating, a four-season trail system, pristine fishing waters with improved fish habitat, a riverfront promenade, and a boathouse/events center.
+Main Street recently completed a business plan for Run of River and is partnering with the Run of River Committee on a capital campaign.
+For more information, see RunofRiver.org.

 Somerset Cultural Planning